hubtel/hubtel-sms-php/Readme.md

-Hubtel HTTP API  PHP SDK
+Hubtel SMS API PHP SDK
 =======================

 ## **Overview**

-This is an open source PHP SDK that allows you to access the Hubtel [REST SMS API](https://developers.hubtel.com) from your PHP application.
+This is an open source PHP SDK that allows you to access the Hubtel [REST SMS API](https://developers.hubtel.com/documentations/sendmessage) from your PHP application.
 You need to create a Hubtel account in order to use this API.

 ## **Installation**

 The SDK can smoothly run on **PHP 5.3 and above with CURL extension enabled**.
+The Hubtel PHP SDK can be installed with [Composer](https://getcomposer.org).
+Run this command:

+`composer require hubtel/hubtel-sms`

-To use the SDK all you have to do is to download the **Hubtel** folder from the repository and all of its contents and add it to your project.
+You can also download the **Hubtel** folder from the repository and add it to your project.
 You may then <code>include</code> the Hubtel/Api.php file by referring to the appropriate path like such: <pre><code>include '/path/to/location/Hubtel/Api.php';</code></pre>